Hundreds Of Reviews!

-Paper wasp nests are distinct, and quite common in Maryland and Virginia.
-If the nest is attached close to an eave, under a window sill or under a deck the nest will be roughly circular in shape and can be quite large.
+Their nests are distinct.
+If the nest is attached close to an eave, under a window sill, or under a deck, the nest will be roughly circular in shape and can be quite large.
 The nests can be found in other places, such as inside a piece of equipment or inside hedges.

-The queen will begin the nest in the spring, and as the workers are produced the nest will be made larger.
-These wasps like to eat caterpillars and other insects, so they actually act as an important biological control for other pests; however, that doesn't mean you want them around your backyard!
+The queen will begin the nest in the spring, and, as the workers are produced, the nest will be made larger.
+These wasps like to eat caterpillars and other insects, so they actually act as an important biological control for other pests—however, that doesn't mean you want them around your backyard!

-A ground nest of yellowjackets will have one entry point and can be home to thousands, which makes them a threat to your family and pets, especially when they're most common outdoors in the fall.
+A ground nest of yellow jackets will have one entry point and can be home to thousands, which makes them a threat to your family and pets, especially when this type of wasp is very common outdoors in the fall.
 They are can be found around food and beverages, looking for sugar and other crumbs.

 The in-ground nests can be easily disturbed by ground vibration (for example a lawnmower).
-Once the yellowjacket is disturbed, you must get away as soon and as fast as you can.
+Once the yellow jacket is disturbed, you must get away as soon and as fast as you can.

-Hornet nests are distinguishable by the large paper covered nests.
+Hornet nests are distinguishable by the large paper-covered nests.
 Usually, there are several hundred hornets in the nests, and these hornets tend to be docile but will sting if disturbed.
-If you find these around the house usually you have the common bald-faced hornet.
+If you find these around the house, you usually have the common bald-faced hornet.
 The nest is never re-used and only the new queens survive to the next season.

 The mud dauber is a dark wasp that is long with a very thin waist and generally is yellow and black.
 The nests look like long cylindrical tubes composed of compacted mud.
-They seldom will sting and will build hundreds of the tubular nests.
-The nests are harmless and will do no damage to structures.
+They seldom will sting and will build hundreds of tubular nests.
+Their nests are harmless and will do no damage to structures.

 If bees, wasps, hornets, or other stinging insects are making you feel unsafe in your backyard, there's no time to waste!
-Call the Maryland and NOVA stinging insect extermination pros at B.O.G.
-Pest Control at 410-376-5312 today!